 Shaping the new Irdeto with an international team

 Staying on top of things requires innovation, and Irdeto’s team is constantly working towards the next breakthrough.
-“Here in Hoofddorp, we’re helping to shape the new Irdeto,” continues Kill.
+“Here in Hoofddorp, we’re helping shape the new Irdeto,” says Kill.
 “We’ve always been an innovative company at heart, but it’s still a great challenge to develop new products and services more quickly and reduce our time to market.”